Thursday 28 March, 15:00-16:00 GMT / 11:00-12.00 EDT . ADD TO CALENDAR

 Chiara Condi, President and Founder, Led by HER

 Laura Hawkesford, Head of Private Sector Engagement, CARE International UK

-Diana Baird, Senior Social Development Specialist at International Finance Corporation, IFC
+Diana Baird, Principal SD Specialist, International Finance Corporation, (IFC)

 With additional contributions from Shabnam Hameed, Operations Officer, Gender, IFC and Dean Laplonge, International Gender and GBV Specialist, Factive Consulting